 WGS84 can also be one type of geographic coordinate system.

 The WGS84 Coordinate Systems adds Greenwich as the starting point (prime meridian) for the longitude (0°) and sets the units in degrees (°).
-This coordinate systems also has a unique reference code, the so-called EPSG code which is 4326.
+This coordinate system also has a unique reference code, the so-called EPSG code, which is 4326.

 The illustration below lists the WGS84 system with all its properties: EPSG code, Datum, Spheroid (Ellipsoid), Prime Meridian and the units.